-We are celebrating British Science Week with some out-of-this-world activities to experiment with in your swimming lessons.
+We are celebrating science with some out-of-this-world activities for you to experiment with in your swimming lessons.

 Rules: The Alien should not wait by a floating Astronaut as they may feel pressured to remain submerged for an excessive period.